Collapsing to Alexandrov spaces with isolated mild singularities: Proof of the main theorem

+To prove Theorem \ref{thm:main'}, we need the generalized fibration theorem proved in \cite{F:fibr}.
+Roughly speaking, this theorem says that a map $F$ satisfying the inequality

-\begin{rem} Strictly speaking we cannot apply the generalized fibration theorem \cite[5.2]{F:fibr} to the map $\varphi\circ g$ because admissible maps such as $\hat\varphi$ are not included in the definition of a generalized noncritical map \cite[5.1]{F:fibr}.
-However this can be easily modified as described in the next section. \end{rem}
+for some noncritical distance map $G$ is a locally trivial fibration.
+We call such $F$ a generalized noncritical map.
+However, we cannot apply this theorem directly to the map $\varphi\circ g$ in Claim \ref{clm:key} because the map $G$ used in the definition of a generalized noncritical map does not include admissible maps such as $\hat\varphi$.
+We will explain how to modify it in the next section.